 All cleaned data files will only use ‘,’ as CSV delimiter.

 An address legend file address_legend.csv will be created to translate all postal codes into their full address for readability.
-This legend will be created and maintained manually and placed in the processed folder.
+This legend will be created and maintained manually and placed in the cleaned folder.

 Sample entries for the legend files are shown below: